muhammad-magdy/WPFToastNotification/README.md

   * You can impelement your own notification
 * Show one notification per time and if there are other notifications they will be placed in a queue and will be shown when the place is available
 * Prevent the notification from fading out when hovering on it
+* Allow to clear all notification from the notification list and the buffer list
 * **Support windows 7 or later.**

 ## Acknowledgements